Basic Terminology in Graph Theory

 is removed.

-Induced Subgraph: A subgraph made by choosing some nodes from the original graph, and keeping all edges between these nodes that exist in the original graph.
+Induced Subgraph: Pick some nodes from the original graph, and include all the edges between these nodes that exist in the original graph.

-The concept of a subgraph is used in many graph algorithms.
-For example, when finding a minimum spanning tree, we are looking for a spanning subgraph with all the nodes and the smallest total weight.
+The concept of subgraphs is used in many graph algorithms.
+For example, when finding a minimum spanning tree, we are actually looking for a spanning subgraph with the smallest total weight.

 Connectivity

-Connectivity is a very important idea in graph theory.
-It tells us if there is a path between nodes.
+In graph theory, connectivity is a very important idea.
+It tells us whether there is a path between nodes.

 Connectivity in Undirected Graphs

-Connected Graph: If there is a path between any two nodes in an undirected graph, the graph is called connected.
+Connected Graph: If there is a path between any two nodes in an undirected graph, we call it a connected graph.

 The graph above is connected.
-You can get from any node to any other node.
+You can go from any node to any other node.

-Connected Component: In an undirected graph that is not connected, each group of connected nodes forms a connected component.
-A graph can have several connected components.
+Connected Component: If an undirected graph is not connected, each group of connected nodes is called a connected component.
+A graph may have several connected components.

-For example, the graph below has two connected components: nodes 1~5
+For example, the following graph has two connected components: nodes 1~5

 form one component, and nodes 6,7